Preventing Noncoding Transcription in Budding Yeast

 I'm interested in studying the mechanisms of gene expression in budding yeast through molecular and cellular biology, and bioinformatics.

-I'd like to explore how non-coding transcription is regulated by transcription factors, the chromatin environment, and various other mechanisms that control gene expression.
+Specifically, I'm exploring how noncoding transcription is regulated by transcription factors, the chromatin environment, and mechanisms that control gene expression.

 A bit more detail: